 “I have no heart.”
 Lucky shrugs.
 “I left it behind in my family’s manor.”

 “I wouldn’t be so sure,” Gyrax says.

 “To each their own.”
 Another shrug.

-Lucky laughs.
-“Well until that day, I choose to glory in my low-shadow greed.”
+The thief laughs.
+“Well until that day, I choose to glory in greed and avarice.”

 A sorrow-tinged smile comes and goes, but Gyrax doesn’t reply.